My friend Tom at Bottomline Technologies was running a sales team making thousands of phone calls a week, developing the art of the sales voicemail.

 According to Zoominfo, the average callback rate after one call is just 4.8%.
 Still, you can be confident that more attempts will result in more successes!

 11 Biggest Sales Voicemail Mistakes

-There are plenty of ways to make mistakes during a sales conversation, but because voicemail is one-sided, the pitfalls are different.
-In all my experience running trainings, here are the eleven mistakes specific to voicemail I see most often.
+There are plenty of ways to make mistakes during a sales conversation, but because voicemail is one-sided, the pitfalls are different in how to leave a message.
+Here are eleven mistakes specific to sales voicemail I see in all my experience running training.

 1. Selling in a voicemail.

-Trying to pitch your product or service in the voicemail is by far the most common mistake.
+Trying to pitch your product or service in the voicemail (even if we call it a “sales voicemail”) is by far the most common mistake.
 It’s sort of understandable!
 After all, selling is our job and we mostly connect with voicemails during the day.